 Intermediate-level practice of operating room procedures, including continued application of basic laboratory skills in an operating room setting.
 Applied skills include scrubbing, gowning, gloving, and set ups with increased organization and speed as well as instrument handling and increased manual dexterity.
 Clinical requirements: 205 clock-hours minimum, with additional hours assigned as appropriate for student's benefit, not to exceed 210 clock hours; the first scrub role will be entered every day and as often as possible.
 Appropriate record keeping is the responsibility of the student.
-(Formerly SGT209) 3.50 Credits (0 Lecture - 10.50 Lab) Prerequisite(s): SGT116 and SGT120 and SGT130.
+(Formerly SGT209) 3.50 Credits (0 Lecture - 10.50 Clinical) Prerequisite(s): SGT116 and SGT120 and SGT130.
 Corequisite(s): HTH125 and SGT206.
 Fall Only.

 Surgical Technology Practice IV

 Competent-level practice of operating room procedures, with skills performed with little to no assistance.
 Expectations include independent scrubbing for a variety of surgical cases, duties performed with increased speed and accuracy, increased awareness and anticipation of needs for the procedures and the needs of team members, and increased instrument handling skills.
 Clinical requirements: 195 clock-hours (minimum); additional hours assigned as appropriate for student's benefit, not to exceed 210 clock hours.
 Appropriate record keeping is the responsibility of the student.
-(Formerly SGT219) 3.50 Credits (0 Lecture - 10.50 Lab) Prerequisite(s): BIO201 and HTH125 and SGT206 and SGT211.
+(Formerly SGT219) 3.50 Credits (0 Lecture - 10.50 Clinical) Prerequisite(s): BIO201 and HTH125 and SGT206 and SGT211.
 Corequisite(s): SGT210.

 Professional Relations and Current Topics

 Examination of the health care practitioner's professional obligations, including responsibilities to self, responsibilities to the profession/occupation, and responsibilities to the community.
 Designed to provide the final building blocks that enable graduates to apply these principles and meet these expectations.
 Discussion includes types of stress and reduction techniques, alternative healing methodologies, current topics in surgical technology and seminar sessions relating to clinical practice and professionalism.
 Course work includes resume writing and preparing for the national certification examination.
-1 Credit (1 Lecture - 0 Lab) Prerequisite(s): SGT210 and SGT221.
+1 Credit (1 Lecture) Prerequisite(s): SGT210 and SGT221.
 Corequisite(s): SGT230.
 Summer Only.

 Surgical Technology Practice V

 Proficient-level practice of operating room procedures, with skills performed independently with speed and accuracy.
 Other expectations include excellent instrument handling skills and the ability to anticipate the sequence of items during a surgical procedure as well as the surgical process.
 Clinical requirements: 225 clock-hours (minimum).
 Appropriate record keeping is the responsibility of the student.
 The student is encouraged to secure his/her own clinical site; otherwise, the site will be assigned by the clinical director.
-4 Credits (0 Lecture - 12 Lab) Prerequisite(s): SGT210 and SGT221.
+4 Credits (0 Lecture - 12 Clinical) Prerequisite(s): SGT210 and SGT221.
 Corequisite(s): SGT225.